vikramt/cec-mqtt-bridge/README.md

 cec-mqtt-bridge
 ===============
+Differences - completed
+- lib changes in OS
+Differences - work in progress
+- change config file location to allow docker volume
+- reduce to essential for docker image

 A HDMI-CEC / IR to MQTT bridge written in Python 3 for connecting your AV-devices to your Home Automation system.
 You can control and monitor power status and volume.